Enjuu/docs/website-docs/en/enjuu!bot.md

 Command | Description
 ------------ | -------------
-eb:recent <Player> | Shows the last play of the Player. eb:best <Player> | Shows the best play of the Player. eb:isonline <Player> | Checks if the Player is Online. eb:user <Player> | Shows the profile of the Player.
+eb:last <Player> | Shows the last play of the Player. eb:best <Player> | Shows the best play of the Player. eb:isonline <Player> | Checks if the Player is Online. eb:user <Player> | Shows the profile of the Player.